 - Employee Onboarding

-Now that you’ve assembled your most specific and relevant skills, it’s time to tell the lucky recruiter who reads your resume about the amazing things you’ve accomplished!
+Now that you’ve assembled your most specific and relevant skills, it’s time to tell the lucky recruiter who reads your resume about your accomplishments!
 Share your experience points efficiently.
-Use each one to exemplify something you could do to make their company better.
+Use each one to exemplify how you could improve hiring rates or reduce manual work for senior recruiters.

 Think of an array of experiences you’ve had: The more variety you can pack into your experience points, the better.
-This will show that you’re adaptable and ready to grow within your role and help your team reach new heights!
+You can even include overlapping abilities from unrelated job roles, like MS Word and interviews: This shows your adaptability and willingness to grow within your role, elevating your recruiting team to new heights!

-And don’t forget to back up your successful points and claims with quantifiable data!
+And don’t forget to back up your successful points and claims with quantifiable data like onboarding efficiency rates!
 You’ve got to show recruiters that you’ve made positive, measurable impact to stand out.

 - Typed legal documents, edited and proofread riles and reports, and instituted a digital filing system to reduce paper costs by 64%